duartegalvao/Image-Colorization-with-Deep-Learning/src/turing/README.md

 ## Running

-To run this, just run a simple HTTP server on the root directory of the project, and access the `/turing` URI.
+To run this, just run a simple HTTP server on this directory.

 For example, if you have `php` installed, run:
 ```bash
 php -S localhost:8001
 ```
-And the test is available on `http://localhost:8001/turing`.
+And the test is available on `http://localhost:8001/`.

+The images should be located in the `src/turing/images folder`.

 You can also run a python SimpleHTTPServer, for the same effect: